 On behalf of the Board, the Audit Committee and the Risk and Compliance Committee regularly review the Company's system of internal controls.
 The review covers all controls, including financial, operational and compliance controls, completeness and accuracy of data and the risk management process.
 Necessary actions are taken to remedy any significant control failings or weaknesses identified.

 B.4.1 Compliance Function

-The key function holder for the compliance function is the Head of Compliance.
+The key function holder for compliance oversight is the Head of AEL Compliance.
+The Company has a dedicated compliance team, with advisory and monitoring sub-teams.